judebantony/cicd-github-action-example/README.md

 ![fossa](./doc/fossa.png)

 ### 11) ShiftLeft - SCA & SAST ###
+ShiftLeft provides an early, accurate picture of risk so devs can quickly secure code and stay focused on the transformation.

 Use the [ShiftLeft](https://www.shiftleft.io) for SCA & SAST scan and upload the result to [GitHub Advanced Security](https://github.com/security) tab using sairf [OWASP](https://owasp.org/www-community/Source_Code_Analysis_Tools) format

 ```yaml